JackieTseng/paper-notes/docs/3/README.md

 ### Achievement

-Remove upto **85%** of the total parameter in an MNIST-trained network, and about **35%** for AlexNet without significantly affecting performance.
+Remove upto **85%** of the total parameters in an MNIST-trained network, and about **35%** for AlexNet without significantly affecting performance.

 ### Detailed Process